astropy/astropy-APEs/APE_coordinated_pkg.rst

 This de facto checklist implies that a more transparent and understandable policy would be to make this checklist formal and completely public, and use it directly as the formal review criteria - i.e., a rubric.
-These criteria will be laid out explicitly in a document, with various levels defined for each criteria (generally corresponding to "good", "acceptable", and "unacceptable").
+These criteria will be laid out explicitly in a document (which has already been drafted - see the "Implementation" section below), with various levels defined for each criteria, generally corresponding to "good", "acceptable", and "unacceptable".
 This will make the review process much faster and (eventually) open the review process beyond the coordination committee, thereby address the concerns from the "Motivation" section.